girlscript/winter-of-contributing/JavaScript/Topics/3.Web_Browser/README.md

 4. Less memory usage.

 ## Disadvantages of JIT compiler
-1. More cache memory.
+1. JIT reserve more cache memory.
-2. More startup time.
+2. JIT requires more startup time when executed for the first time.

 <br><hr><br>